CrowdHailer/vulcanize/README.md

 # Vulcanize

-Build simple form objects for custom value objects objects.
+Build simple form objects for custom value objects.

 # NO CODE HERE
-After spiking this general idea in another [project](https://github.com/CrowdHailer/scorched-blog/blob/master/lib/vulcanize.rb) I have decided to see what order I can bring to the project by defining the docs first.
-So have a read through and if you like it make a comment and if you don't also make a comment.
+After spiking this general idea in another [project](https://github.com/CrowdHailer/scorched-blog/blob/master/lib/vulcanize.rb) I have decided to see what clarity can be brought to this project by defining the docs first.
+So have a read through and add whatever comments you want.
+Just remember this code doesn't do anything yet.
 Few notes on Documentation Driven Design
 - [one](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)
 - [two](http://24ways.org/2010/documentation-driven-design-for-apis)